yuvraj108c/ComfyUI-Upscaler-Tensorrt/README.md

 - Choose the appropriate model from the dropdown
 - The tensorrt engine will be built automatically
 - Load an image of resolution between 256-1280px
+- Set `resize_to` to resize the upscaled images to fixed resolutions

 ## 🔧 Custom Models
 - To export other ESRGAN models, you'll have to build the onnx model first, using [export_onnx.py](scripts/export_onnx.py)